What Does it Mean to be Jewish in the Age of Trump?

 IN THE NEWS

 In a New York Times article from March, author and journalist Jonathan Weisman discusses the recent increase in Antisemitism in the United States.
 This rise has not gone unnoticed, especially by groups such as the Anti Defamation League and the Southern Poverty Law Center, but these groups increasingly appear to be standing alone as many do not raise their voices against this hate.
-On October 16th the Boisi Center will host a panel discussion which asks the question “What Does it Mean to be Jewish in the Age of Trump?”
+On October 16th, 2018 the Boisi Center hosted a panel discussion asking what it means to be Jewish in our current political environment.